ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 The first reports of disappearances began filtering through the augmented community about two years after Logos had fully established its global presence.
 Researchers would mention colleagues who had stopped responding to communications.
 Families would note that modified relatives had become distant, preoccupied with concerns they couldn't or wouldn't explain.

-Marcus dismissed these reports when I brought them to his attention.
-"People change," he said with a shrug.
+My colleague Sarah dismissed these reports when I brought them to her attention.
+"People change," she said with a shrug.
 "Maybe they found something more interesting to do than answer emails."

 But I had begun tracking these incidents systematically, and a pattern was emerging.
 The missing were invariably among the most heavily modified, those who had pushed the boundaries of human improvement furthest.
 They didn't disappear suddenly—they simply faded away, becoming increasingly detached from baseline human concerns until they stopped participating in society altogether.